-For three months, we explored the state from top to bottom, east to west, and found one amazing sight after the other.
+Idaho is without a doubt one of the most under-appreciated of all America's states.
+For three months, we explored the state from top to bottom, east to west, and found one memorable sight after the other.
 Unbelievable nature, adventure, funny people, bizarre museums, a surprisingly fascinating history and culture, and unknown gems far off the beaten path.
-We’ve now collected our blog into an e-book for your Kindle, Nook or other e-reader.
-With all our articles and over 250 full-color photos, this portable edition is perfect for when you’re on the road.
-And during any trip to Idaho, you’ll be on the road a lot!

 When we announced Idaho as our next For 91 Days destination, the reaction among friends and family was almost unanimous: "Seriously?
 Idaho?
 Why?!"
 But after spending three months exploring the state, sharing our pictures and stories, we started to hear a lot of...
 "Oh, that's why".

 The Boise Fry Company is the best potato joint in the capital of America's potato state.
 How could it be anything other than amazing?
 We visited on our final day in Idaho, eager to fill our bellies with greasy goodness, and were not disappointed.